ibtihel-dhaouadi/laptop-price-prediction-tn/README.md

 ## 📊 Demo

 Try the live app here : **Streamlit Cloud:** [Demo on Streamlit Cloud](https://laptop-price-prediction-tn.streamlit.app/)

+How to Use ?
+1. Launch the app via Streamlit.
+2. Input laptop specifications such as brand, screen size, processor, RAM, storage, GPU, OS, and gaming preference.
+3. Click "Predict Price" to get an estimated laptop price.
+4. Explore recommended similar laptops with their specs and prices for comparison.

 [![App Screenshot](https://github.com/ibtihel-dhaouadi/laptop-price-prediction-tn/blob/main/app%20capture.png)](https://laptop-price-prediction-tn.streamlit.app/)
 ## 📦 How to Run Locally (Installation)